gabfelix/dotfiles/README.md

 What this means is that the `fish` module might require some stuff from the `bash` module to work.
 For example, since my login shell is still the default (bash), I need to configure auto-starting Hyprland on TTY1 in my `.bash_profile`, because fish doesn't run when I login, only when I open Alacritty.

+### lf and Previews
+To see video thumbnail previews, the previewer uses a script called `vidthumb` that requires `jq` and `ffmpegthumbnailer`.
+The cache it creates for the image has a JSON manifest created/parsed with `jq`, so don't forget to install it!

 ## Modules
 Small observations about certain modules: